Screen Protectors Frequently Asked Questions

 We have several material types that perform very well on drawing tablets.
 If you prefer a paper-like feel when using your stylus, our 25% anti-glare MXH and 50% anti-glare MXT are great options.
 If you are looking for a smoother glide, consider either our clear AMC, MXO, and 9HO screen protectors.
 Check out this link to hear reviews directly from other artists.

 Understandably, it may be difficult to determine your preferred material type without trying them first.
 There are also several factors to consider, including your writing style, the type of nib you use, and whether you do color-critical work or not.
 Getting samples can help make your decision, which you can do here.

 - Can I use the screen protector with a curved screen?

 Not on older CRT monitors or other convex type screens.
 However, newer concave or gently curved televisions and monitors should not cause any problem.

 - What about screen protectors for touchscreen, stylus use, 3D viewing, & TV's?

-- TOUCHSCREEN: All of our screen protectors are touchscreen compatible.
-In fact, our films may be layered together without losing any touchscreen function at all.
-So, for example, you may want to combine a super shock-absorbing 6HS film and an low anti-glare screen protector together without having to worry about your touchscreen functionality.
+- TOUCHSCREEN: Our screen protectors work on 98% of touchscreens.
+If you have an ELO or a device with Infrared, IntelliTouch or Surface Acoustic Wave technology, touch function may not work.
+We recommend a sample to test it out.
+In fact, most devices we can layer materials together without losing any touch function at all.
+So, for example, you may want to combine a super shock-absorbing HSC material and an low anti-glare screen protector together without having to worry about your touchscreen functionality.
 Here are some important points to consider in regards to touchscreens.

-- Always test the functionality of your touchscreen with the sample test film enclosed with every order, just in case you unknowingly have IntelliTouch or SAW technology.
+- Always test the functionality of your touchscreen with the sample test material enclosed with every order, just in case you unknowingly have IntelliTouch or SAW technology.